Digital-Peak/DPDocker/npm/README.md

 ### docBlock
 A docblock which is added to the top of the generated JS files.
 All the other ones are then stripped out of the file.

-### Browser compatibility
-The default browsers definition where the assets are compiled to, is that they must have a usage of over 0.25% and maintained or iOS/Safari 8 compatible while Internet Explorer is not supported anymore.
-When you want change the compatibility then you can define a compatibility property in the config part.
-Supported are the compatibility definitions from [babel preset env](https://babeljs.io/docs/en/babel-preset-env#targetsbrowsers), which is based on the [browserlist project](https://github.com/browserslist/browserslist).

 ### Example
 Example of assets.json file in com_foo/resources: